RealityETH/subjectivocracy/interactions.md

 This document describes the interactions between actors (users and contracts) in the L1-governed version of the BORG design.

 For simplicity some contract parameters are omitted.
+Details of the mechanism for sending messages between L1 and L2 will depend on the L2 mechanism.

 ## Contracts: